tuupola/php-docker-k8s/nginx-phpfpm/README.md

 $ docker compose up --build
 ```

 Or as a docker stack which is a more production like setup.
-The stack has three instances of PHP 8.1 as PHP-FPM reverse proxied by NGINX load balanced by the swarm routing mesh.
-Single MariaDB instance also in the swarm
+The stack has a single MariaDB instance and three instances of PHP 8.1 as PHP-FPM reverse proxied by NGINX load balanced by the swarm routing mesh.

 ```
-$ docker swarm init
 $ docker stack deploy -c stack.yaml slim
 ```

 Or as a Kubernetes deployment.
-This also has three instances of PHP 8.1 via PHP-FPM and NGINX as the reverse proxy, load balanced by Kubernetes.
-Single MariaDB instance also as an deployment.
-Use `kubectl` to find out the ip address of the ingress and add that to `/etc/hosts` as `example.local`.
-If you are using minikube make sure to enable the ingress addon.
+This also has a single MariaDB instance, three instances of PHP 8.1 via PHP-FPM and NGINX as the reverse proxy loadbalanced by Kubernetes.

 ```
-$ minikube addons enable ingress
 $ kubectl apply -f deployment.yaml
-$ kubectl get ingress

-NAME           CLASS   HOSTS           ADDRESS          PORTS   AGE slim-ingress   slim    example.local   192.168.39.135   80      15m

-$ echo "192.168.39.135 example.local" | sudo tee --append /etc/hosts
 ```

 Verify that the basic route is working.